samuelmaker/heni-frontend/README.md

 ## Notes

-src/graphql/generated contains generated types based on the graphql schemes located at https://countries.trevorblades.com anytime you add a new query or mutation, run `yarn codegen` and the types for that fetches return data and variables will be auto-generated.
+src/graphql/generated contains generated types based on the graphql schema located at https://countries.trevorblades.com anytime you add or modify a new query or mutation, run `yarn codegen` and the types for that fetch (return data and variables) will be auto-generated.

 ## With more time